raganwald-deprecated/homoiconic/2009-08-29/returning.md

 **Why is this version of #returning implemented with RewriteRails?**

-No special reason.
-Or perhaps the reason is that "When you're holding a hammer, every problem looks like a thumb."
+Perhaps the reason is that "When you're holding a hammer, every problem looks like a thumb."
 It seemed difficult to implement a version of #returning that respected assignment to the variable without rewriting.

 **So tell me again, why bother?**

 Curiosity.
 It's easy to dismiss programmers who accidentally misuse features like #returning.
 But what if catering to them makes the feature more useful?
 I plant to try this version of #returning and see if I come up with a useful way to use it.

-perhaps it will turn out to be mere novelty.
+Perhaps it will turn out to be mere novelty.
 Then again, perhaps it will turn out to be innovation.
 It's hard to predict without trying it.

 **More**